All Episodes

 This is nuts.

-Well, you voted for it, you know.
+You know, and of course, I always get it, well, you voted for it, you know.

 You were right.

-I I can't believe I voted for this.
+I can't believe I voted for this.

 So I kind of want to just tell you that that's anecdotal, but I am in a really big city.

-I'm a professional with uh, you know, friends with professionals, and even those ones that I thought were so far left that they were just gone, they're coming back over.
+And even those ones that I thought were so far left that they were just gone, they're coming back over.

-Um so I see the pendulum swinging now.
+So I see the pendulum swinging now.

-Um, one of the major reasons is people see it's not working.
+One of the major reasons is people see it's not working.

-You know, once it starts to hit people's pocket on their credit card that they never thought they'd have to put on their credit card before, uh people are suffering financially, and all of this is needless.
+You know, once it starts to hit people's pocket on their credit card that they never thought they'd have to put on their credit card before, people are suffering financially, and all of this is needless.

-A lot of it is rooted in the radicalism of this this new Green Deal Democratic Socialist Party.
+A lot of it is rooted in the radicalism of this new Green Deal Democratic Socialist Party.

-Look, this this is their religion, climate cultism.
+Look, this is their religion, climate cultism.

 This is a religion to them.

-And and they keep making these dumb mistakes.
+And they keep making these dumb mistakes.

 Now, has the American public shifted enough that they will overwhelmingly vote Republican?